MicrosoftDocs/windows-itpro-docs/windows/access-protection/hello-for-business/hello-hybrid-key-trust-prereqs.md

 ## Directory Synchronization ##
 The two directories used in hybrid deployments must be synchronized.
 You need Azure Active Directory Connect to synchronize user accounts in the on-premises Active Directory with Azure Active Directory.

-Organizations using older directory synchronization technology, such as DirSync or Azure AD sync need to upgrade to Azure AD Connect
+Organizations using older directory synchronization technology, such as DirSync or Azure AD sync need to upgrade to Azure AD Connect.

 ### Section Review
 > [!div class="checklist"]